divyanshrampal/movie-mania/README.md

 - **Streamlined and Responsive UI**: Tailwind CSS is employed to design a clean, modern, and responsive user interface.
 Movie Mania looks great on various devices, providing an enjoyable experience across desktops, tablets, and smartphones.

-- **Sorting Options**: Users can sort movie lists based on different criteria such as popularity, release date, and ratings, enhancing usability and convenience.
+- **Sorting Options**: Users can sort movie lists based on different criteria such as popularity and ratings enhancing usability and convenience.

 - **Search Functionality**: Easily find specific movies with the powerful search feature.
 Just type in the movie title, and Movie Mania will present relevant results in no time.